-In the summer of 2010, I was 24 years old, and struggling to feel fulfilled.
+I was 24 years old and struggling to feel fulfilled when I began work on the story that would become West of Her.
 I was fortunate by nearly any measure, yet I still felt a huge piece missing—a sense that I was part of something bigger than myself.

-- Ethan Warren, December 2015
+- Ethan Warren, January 2018